Aqueous foams in microgravity, measuring bubble sizes: Relation between bulk and surface bubble size distributions

 Figure~\ref{fig:surface_mono}c shows the probability density functions for the bubble radii, normalized by the mean value measured either at the surface of the foam sample or for the bubble monolayer.
 For a given liquid fraction, both bubble size distributions are similar.
 The cumulative distributions superpose remarkably well to each other.
-The results of the Kolmogorov-Smirnov statistical test on each couple of observations (monolayer and foam observed at surface) provide quantitative evidence for the similarity of the distributions, for 15$\%$ liquid fraction with a p-value~$=0.54$, and for 30$\%$ liquid fraction with a p-value~$=0.34$; the same test applied to the 50$\%$ liquid fraction data yields a p-value$~=0.005$, which reveals a statistically significant difference.
-It is correlated to the observed difference in the polydispersity index at this liquid fraction (cf.~Table~\ref{tab:parameters}).
-A deeper statistical analysis would require further investigations and more experimental precision.
+The results of the Kolmogorov-Smirnov statistical test \cite{KStest} on each couple of observations (monolayer and foam observed at surface) provide quantitative evidence for the similarity of the distributions, for 15$\%$ liquid fraction with a p-value~$=0.54$, and for 30$\%$ liquid fraction with a p-value~$=0.34$.

-These results show that the bubble size distributions, deduced from the outline contour of the bubbles at the surface of a 3D foam illuminated by diffuse transmitted light, are representative to a good approximation of the real bubble size distribution in the bulk of the sample, in the range of liquid fraction comprised between 15\% and 50\%.
-This corresponds to the domain of foams and illumination conditions of our experiment in the ISS.
+These results show that the bubble size distributions, deduced from the outline contour of the bubbles at the surface of a 3D foam illuminated by diffuse transmitted light, are representative to a good approximation of the real bubble size distribution in the bulk of the sample, \Sylvie{in the illumination conditions of our experiment in the ISS}.
 Since the initial distributions of the foams produced in the ISS at the same liquid fractions are similar to these ones, we can infer that those distributions measured at the surface are representative of the bulk ones.
-Note that similar ground-based experiments cannot be performed on coarsened foam samples, because gravity drainage becomes significant for these liquid fractions on longer time scales.
-This raises the question whether the coarsening induced evolution of the average bubble size is the same in the bulk and at the sample surface, an issue we address in section~6.
+Note that similar ground-based experiments cannot be performed on coarsened \Nicolo{or wetter} foam samples, because gravity drainage becomes significant for these liquid fractions.
+This raises the question whether the coarsening induced evolution of the average bubble size is the same in the bulk and at the sample surface, an issue we address in section~\ref{sec:TDSanalysis}.